 Ellen starts to question her image of her father, and comes to reconcile with her mother.
 She realizes that although he's a brilliant writer, her father is also a deeply flawed man who has made many mistakes, including infidelity - a memory Ellen had tried to suppress for years.
 Yet, he loves his wife dearly and can't bear to watch her slip away into death.

 In 1995, following the success of One True Thing, Anna Quindlen realized that her schedule had become too hectic, so she resigned as a journalist and became a full-time writer.
 Her third novel, a suspense thriller called Black And Blue (1998), was selected by Oprah Winfrey's Book Club.

 It told the story of Fran Benedetto, a battered woman who gathers up the courage to escape from her savagely abusive husband, fleeing with her ten-year-old son.
 Fran builds a new life for herself and her son and tries to put the past behind her.
 Unfortunately, her violent, psychopathic ex-husband is a police officer, and he knows how to find people...

 Anna Quindlen continues to write bestselling novels, as well as nonfiction works and children's books.
 She has established herself as one of the top authors of women's fiction.
 Her most recent novel, Miller's Valley, was published in April.

 "I sometimes joke that my greatest shortcoming as a writer is that I had an extremely happy childhood." - Anna Quindlen

-Today's video features Anna Quindlen discussing her most recent novel, Still Life With Bread Crumbs.
+Today's video features Anna Quindlen discussing her most recent novel, Miller's Valley, live at the Politics and Prose bookstore and coffee house.
 Enjoy!